 In 1992, Jones came up with another astonishing find, a chamber holding almost nine hundred pounds of incense he believes is the type used in the ancient temple of Jerusalem.

 Because Dr. Jones does not publish academic papers or summaries of his archeological work, fellow scholars don’t always take his work seriously.
 Although many people in the academic community are unhappy with Vendyl’s scientific methods, most respect his integrity.
-More importantly, Jones is convinced that he is now on the verge of the greatest find of all, the Ark of the Covenant that is hidden under the cave where he found the spices and incense.
+More importantly, Jones is convinced that he is now on the verge of the greatest find of all, the Ark of the Covenant which is hidden under the cave where he found the spices and incense.